chris-wynne/docker-environments/README.md

 1. Download base docker image: "docker pull python"
 2. Start running a container in the background: "docker run -d -i --name pythondevs python bash"
 3. Check the container is running: "docker ps"
-\
-From here click the blue icon in the bottom left of VS code. \
-Select "Attach to running container". \
+4. From here click the blue icon in the bottom left of VS code.
+Select "Attach to running container".

-This should open up a new vs code window, this will allow you to develop within the container. \
+You should now have a new vs code window, this will allow you to develop within the container. \

+#### Close down

+To close down and remove containers & images enter the below commands into bash:

-To stop container enter: "docker stop pythondevs". \
+1. To stop container enter: "docker stop pythondevs". \
-To remove container enter: "docker rm pythondevs". \
+2. To remove container enter: "docker rm pythondevs". \
-To remove image enter: "docker rm python".
+3. To remove image enter: "docker rm python".

-### Docker compose

-This uses the docker files located within this directory to set up an environment.
-This allows you options to customize set up, copy local files and mount local drives.

-1. To run the prebuilt compose file simply type in bash: "docker compose run".
-This may take a minute.
-2. To generate a container called "dev_con" type into bash: "docker-compose up -d".
-3. Now open remote window.
-\
-To find the container, in powershell type "docker ps". \
-To stop container, in powershell type "docker stop containername"